Virtual Local Area Networks, or VLANs, are a very simple concept that has been very poorly defined by the industry.

 VLAN #20 without also passing through a router.

-Each of the VLANs also maintain their own, independent, MAC address table.
-If Host A sends a frame with a destination MAC address of Host B, that frame would still be flooded solely within the switch ports in
+In a way, it’s almost as if each VLAN maintains their own independent MAC address table.
+If Host A were to send a frame with a destination MAC address of Host B, that frame would still only be flooded solely to the switch ports in

 Ultimately, assigning different ports to different VLANs allows you to re-use a single physical switch for multiple purposes.
 This is the first major function of a VLAN.